nteract/hydrogen/docs/Usage/RemoteKernelConnection.md

 - Create a `Dockerfile` based on either one of the [Jupyter Docker Stacks](https://github.com/jupyter/docker-stacks) (recommended), or your own
 - Ensure `jupyter_kernel_gateway` and `tini` are installed, either in the image or as an additional command in the `Dockerfile`
 - Expose the gateway port, in this example it will be `8888`
+- Add an environment variable allowing the Kernel Gateway to get a list of the kernels running
 - Set the `CMD` instruction to starting a Kernel Gateway (though run through an init manager such as `tini`):

 ```Dockerfile